Introduction

 Element Description

-Event Libraries Scenome Scripting Language can also be executed for some application events.
+Event Libraries Simdify Scripting Language can also be executed for some application events.
 For example: you can write an event handler that fires when the application starts up, is running, or when a file is loaded.